youldash/NCCC/README.md

 The repository is consisted of a Java project, which can be implemented (and solved) over several tasks.
 Each task can be either achieved on an individual basis, or by working as a group or a team (which is highly recommended).

+The general aims are:

+* To analyze a problem in an Object-Oriented manner, and then design and implement an Object-Oriented solution that conforms to given specifications.
+* To practice file IO (input and output) in Java.
+* To practice using abstraction and inheritance in Java.
+* To practice using serialization in Java.
+* To make implementations more robust through mechanisms such as exception handling.

+**Proposed solutions will be posted later, for reference.**

 ## Usage

 TBA.